 Banking in the Netherlands

-The largest banks in the Netherlands include ABN AMRO, ING, Rabobank and SNS Bank.
+The largest banks in the Netherlands include ABN AMRO, ING Group, Rabobank and De Volksbank.
 Expats should shop around to find which bank suits their specific spending habits; some banks charge more for cash withdrawals than swiping a debit card at a supermarket, for instance.
 Most banks offer internet and mobile phone banking facilities.

 The Dutch generally do a lot of payments with direct debiting from their accounts, so expats should be prepared to set up this sort of system for their accounts.
 Debit cards are provided with most accounts, but credit cards must be applied for.

 It’s impossible to rent an apartment or receive a salary in the Netherlands without a bank account, so it is essential to set up an account soon after arriving in the country.